 If you’re ready to work for it, research suggests that you can reduce age-related declines in muscle and

-metabolic function by engaging in high intensity interval training.
-Other research performed mostly on animals shows that drinking alkaline water may also extend life and that it definitely reduces the intracellular oxidation that occurs during high intensity interval training.
-Taken together, alkaline water and high intensity interval training, along with a healthy diet, have the potential to keep you healthy and vital for years to come.
+metabolic function by engaging in high-intensity interval training.
+Other research performed mostly on animals shows that drinking alkaline water may also extend life and that it definitely reduces the intracellular oxidation that occurs during high-intensity interval training.
+Taken together, alkaline water and high-intensity interval training, along with a healthy diet, have the potential to keep you healthy and vital for years to come.

-Energy: The benefit of high intensity interval training
+Energy: The benefit of high-intensity interval training

 It’s well known that exercise is an important part of a healthy lifestyle that helps reduce your chances of developing age-related diseases.
 Medical research has shown that even light to moderate exercise has health benefits.
-But now, a recently released study suggests that the best form of exercise for fighting aging may be high intensity interval training.
+But now, a recently released study suggests that the best form of exercise for fighting aging may be high-intensity interval training.
 Research shows that it significantly increases energy production in cell mitochondria in young and older people alike.
 The cell mitochondria are where your body generates all of its energy, so by improving the production of energy in your cell mitochondria, you get more energy.

 High-intensity aerobic interval training (HIIT) consists of repeated short bouts of activity at maximum intensity.
-This kind of training is part of many popular fitness regimes such as high intensity aerobics, spin training, martial arts, and others.
-Any aerobic exercise that is done in short bursts at maximum intensity is high intensity interval aerobic training.
-While light to moderate exercise is beneficial for your health, it doesn’t provide as much benefit as high intensity aerobic interval training.
+This kind of training is part of many popular fitness regimes such as high-intensity aerobics, spin training, martial arts, and others.
+Any aerobic exercise that is done in short bursts at maximum intensity is high-intensity interval aerobic training.
+While light to moderate exercise is beneficial for your health, it doesn’t provide as much benefit as high-intensity aerobic interval training.
 Bottom line, if you want the maximum age-related benefit from exercise, you have to work for it.

-Alkaline water’s age defying potential
+Alkaline water’s age-defying potential

-Research on alkaline water’s potential as an anti-aging treatment has been conducted in laboratory testing, and in model organisms: Animals that have physiology similar to ours, so they serve as a useful starting point for testing potential new treatments.
+Research on alkaline water’s potential as an anti-aging treatment has been conducted in laboratory testing, and in model organisms: Animals that have a physiology similar to ours, so they serve as a useful starting point for testing potential new treatments.
 What scientists have found is that alkaline water significantly reduces the accumulation of Reactive Oxygen Species (ROS) which is a type of harmful radical that is a factor in accelerated aging and the development of disease.

 Alkaline water’s for anti-aging has been studied in Caenorhabditis elegans, a type of worm, and in mice.
 In the Caenorhabditis elegans studies, it was found that alkaline water extended the worm’s lifespans by 11 to 41%.
 In mice, it was found that mice given alkaline water lived for up to a year longer than mice that drank plain water.
 Since mice normally live no more than 2 years, an additional year of life represents a 33% extension of life.
-No human trials have been conducted yet, and there needs to be human trials to confirm the results of the animal research.
-But even though the results of alkaline water anti aging research are preliminary, those results have been promising enough for alkaline water to be listed in a database of anti aging drugs http://genomics.senescence.info/drugs/browse.php?search=water In that database, alkaline water is referred to by its scientific name: Electrolyzed Reduced Water.
+No human trials have been conducted yet, and there need to be human trials to confirm the results of the animal research.
+But even though the results of alkaline water anti-aging research are preliminary, those results have been promising enough for alkaline water to be listed in a database of anti-aging drugs http://genomics.senescence.info/drugs/browse.php?search=water In that database, alkaline water is referred to by its scientific name: Electrolyzed Reduced Water.

-Alkaline water and electrolytes enhance high intensity interval training
+Alkaline water and electrolytes enhance high-intensity interval training

 When you work out at high intensity, there are three things working against you: